-Scores a composite score of 1020 or higher on the SAT composite; or Scores a three or higher on an Advanced Placement exam In 2023, 19.5% of graduating seniors were categorized as career ready, while 1.7% of students scored 20 or higher on the ACT and 4.6% of students scored a 1020 on the SAT.
-When considering dual enrollment courses, 18.3% of students earned 6 credit hours with a score of "c" or higher.
-0% of students scored a 3 or higher on the AP examination.
-Career Readiness - A student in South Carolina is considered Career-ready if the student met one of the following criteria: • Is a Career and Technology completer and earns a national industry credential or a state industry credential as determined by the business community • Earns a Silver, Gold or Platinum National Career Readiness Certificate on the WorkKeys exam or Silver, Gold, or Platinum on the WIN Career Assessment; or • Earns a scale score of 31 or higher on the ASVAB In 2023, 42.7% of graduating students were categorized as career-ready.
-In Williamsburg County, we offer nine career clusters.
-Within those clusters, 22.8% of Williamsburg County students graduated as completers with Career and Technical Education certification.
-Of the 2023 graduates, 27.0% of students earned a Level 3, 4 or 5 on the career readiness exam.
-At the same time, 0.8% of the students in the graduation cohort who took the ASVAB scored 31 or higher.
+• Scores a composite score of 1020 or higher on the SAT composite; or

+• Scores a three or higher on an Advanced Placement exam

+In 2024, 13.4% of graduating seniors were categorized as college ready.

+Career Readiness - A student in South Carolina is considered Career-ready if the student met one of the following criteria:

+• Is a Career and Technology completer and earns a national industry credential or a state industry credential as determined by the business community

+• Earns a Silver, Gold or Platinum National Career Readiness Certificate on the WorkKeys exam or Silver, Gold, or Platinum on the WIN Career Assessment; or

+• Earns a scale score of 31 or higher on the ASVAB

+In 2024, 60.4% of graduating students were categorized as career-ready.

 Graduation Rates - A student in South Carolina is included in the graduation cohort for a given year if the student's initial year in 9th grade was three years before the current year.
 The cohort is noted by the spring semester date of the student's 9th-grade year (all exclusions must be supported by valid documentation).
-The on-time graduation rate for the 2023 graduation cohort was 78.8%.
+The on-time graduation rate for the 2024 graduation cohort was 84.7%.

 Aligning the rigor and expectations of the middle and high school curriculums will benefit students as they transition from middle to high school, will encourage greater focus on meeting the needs of all students in grades 8-12, and will encourage students to finish high school coursework on time.
 In addition, tracking students upon entry into 9th grade will be beneficial as we work to ensure that the needs of all students are met.

+Teacher/Administrator Quality

-Teacher/Administrator Quality To bridge the gap between teacher/administrator quality and student achievement, the district will implement a district-wide curriculum, supporting teachers and administrators with curriculum implementation, creation of common assessments/benchmarks, analysis of data to inform instructional practices, and providing professional development based on needs and data.
+4. To bridge the gap between teacher/administrator quality and student achievement, the district will implement a district-wide curriculum, supporting teachers and administrators with curriculum implementation, creation of common assessments/benchmarks, analysis of data to inform instructional practices, and providing professional development based on needs and data.
 The implementation of this curriculum will improve teacher quality while positively impacting student achievement by improving MAP and EOC scores each year.
 In addition, the district with develop a recruitment and retention plan to ensure that highly qualified teachers are in place in all schools.

+School Climate

-School Climate Currently, all schools in WCSD have implemented the Multi-Tiered Systems of Support (MTSS), a framework where academic and behavior functions are intertwined to promote positive academic and behavioral outcomes for all students.
+5. Currently, all schools in WCSD have implemented the Multi-Tiered Systems of Support (MTSS), a framework where academic and behavior functions are intertwined to promote positive academic and behavioral outcomes for all students.
 Strong MTSS establishes the conditions for learning wherein students feel socially and emotionally safe, supported, and challenged.
 A positive culture and climate are leading indicators of increased academic achievement, increased teacher retention, and decreased disciplinary referrals.

 To reduce the number of out-of-school suspensions, WCSD will implement the behavioral-socio-emotional side of the MTSS framework by establishing and optimizing the implementation of the district model at all schools, including the implementation of behavioral and social/emotional screeners.
 The framework requires adults and students to apply the knowledge, attitudes, and skills needed to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.

 In addition to establishing the MTSS behavioral/socio-emotional framework, the district will continue to train and provide professional development for behavior specialists.
 The specialists, in collaboration with school teams, will implement, monitor, refine, and assess the plans each year.
 Through the use of district-wide monitoring behavioral data in PowerSchool, the district will review and analyze data, including teacher surveys for revision and refinement of MTSS implementation.

-Performance Goal Area: Gifted and Taler Gifted and Talented: Academic Performance Goal: SMART goal must include: WHO will do WHAT, as measured by HOW and WHEN.
-By the end of 2025-26 school year, all elementary and middle school GT students will improve critical thinking, creativity, problem-solving, and communication skills through project-based learning.
-Students will improve their performance by 75% of students scoring 19 or higher on district rubric.
-Interim 1 Performance Goal: Meet annual targets below.
-Data Source(s)' Average Baseline 2021/22 2022/23 2023/24 2024/25 2025/26 Project-based Learning Rubric 60 Projected Data: N/A N/A 65 75 80 Actual Data: Planning Year Training Year 70% at Elementary Level only

-Strategy #1: WCSD will develop and implement project-based learning in all gifted and talented classes.
-Action Step (List the processes to fully implement the strategy.
-Include professional development, scientifically based research, innovation initiatives etc.) Timeline Start/End Dates People Responsible Estimated Cost Funding Source Indicators of Implementation 1.
-Provide PD in Project-Based Learning 21-22 GT Coordinator \$1,000 GT and General Funds Sign-In Sheets, Design Project-Based Learning 2.
-Complete district rubric focusing on critical thinking, creativity, problem-solving, and communication skills 22-23 GT Coordinator and Teachers N/A N/A Rubric 3.
-Monitor strategies and practices by conducting observations and providing feedback Yearly GT Coordinator N/A N/A Observations and feedback 4.
-Review and analyze data to trends Yearly GT Coordinator and GT Teachers N/A N/A Data Analysis and Sign-In Sheets 5.
-Adjust and refine PBL or district rubric according to evidence Yearly GT Coordinator and GT Teachers N/A N/A Revised Rubric

-Performance Goal Area: Gifted and Taler Gifted and Talented: Artistic Performance Goal: SMART goal must include: WHO will do WHAT, as measured by HOW and WHEN.
-By the end of the 2025-26 school year, all artistic GT students will participate and will score a level 3 or higher on district level rubric in the level of Performance (Creating for Visual Art and Performing for Music) in their GT identified area.
-Interim I Interim Performance Goal: Meet annual targets below.
-Data Source(s)' Average Baseline 2021/22 2022/23 2023/24 2024/25 2025/26 Performance Rubric Projected Data: N/AN/A6580 Actual Data: Training Year 75